a-lurker/a-lurker.github.io/docs/vera-bridge-plugin.md

 The bridge will also clone the room names in Vera to openLuup.
 If you don't want this then set the variable CloneRooms to 'false' and everything will be placed in one room.
 You can set this to true later on and use the GetRooms action to get the rooms.
 The reverse is not true.
 Setting the variable to false will not undo the rooms.
 Note that using CloneRooms can result in files being overwritten in openLuup.

-## Install went badly
+## Install went badly?
 Delete the Vera Bridge plugin and restart the Luup Engine.
 You can then install the Vera Bridge again and retry.
+Still not working?
+Post your challenge to the [Smarthome Community Forum](https://smarthome.community/)!

 ## Day to day operation
 The bridge can be connected to a Vera for as long as you want.
 The connection is extremely reliable.